-Natalie J. Brown, Director, Corporate Citizenship
+Natalie J. Brown, Senior Director, Corporate Citizenship

 In 2000, she joined Bank of America and held a range of positions in Global Human Resources, Global Supply Chain Management, Global Risk and Compliance, Consumer Banking and Global Marketing and Community Affairs.
 Prior to joining Bank of America, she worked for several fortune 500 companies such as Honda of America Manufacturing, Inc., Haworth, Inc., Mercedes-Benz U.S. International, Inc. and International Business Machines (IBM).

 Natalie actively promotes the company’s commitment to philanthropy and diversity and inclusion, through her work inside and outside of the company.
 In 2022, she was awarded the “Difference Maker Award” from For The Struggle, Inc., a Charlotte based nonprofit focused on community awareness and advocacy in the West Charlotte corridor.
 She is a recipient of the “2021 LEADing the Way Awards,” one of the highest recognitions an employee can receive at Ally.
 In 2016, she received The Consortium’s Peter C. Thorpe Corporate Leadership Award for her dedication and advocacy to diversity and inclusion.
 Natalie currently serves on the national board of Rebuilding Together and on several local boards such as NC A&T Center for Entrepreneurship & Innovation Advisory Board, Opera Carolina, T.A.S.T.E.
 Foundation Advisory Board, UNC Charlotte Women + Girls Research Alliance Advisory Board and Local Initiatives Support Corporation (LISC) Charlotte Executive Advisory Board.
 She is also a member of the Charlotte Alumnae Chapter of Delta Sigma Theta Sorority, Incorporated.